Chinese New Year

 Chinese New Year dinner with family and friendsChinese New Year is celebrated with family and friends

-A popular food are long noodles that symbolise good fortune as well as a long life.
+Long noodles are a popular dish that symbolises good fortune as well as a long life.

 Yusheng - good luck food for Chinese New YearTypical 'good luck dish' Yusheng

-A typical new year's dish is Yusheng.
-This raw fish salad with rice or long noodles is eaten during by many during the festive period.
+A typical New Year's dish is Yusheng.
+This raw fish salad with rice or long noodles is eaten by many during the festive period.

-Many eat Yusheng on the seventh day of the new year.
-The dish is a symbol for wealth and longevity, this fish salad is usually served in a huge dish in the middle of a table, where family members and friends toss the noodles in the big bowl together and then eat.
+Yusheng is often enjoyed on the seventh day of the new year.
+The dish is a symbol for wealth and longevity.
+The fish salad is usually served in a huge bowl placed in the middle of the table, and family and friends toss the noodles together before eating.

 chinesenewyear_dishesChinese New Year dishes